Opportunity for Enhancing Immunotherapeutic Drug Efficacy

 These compounds encompass a wide range of therapeutic strategies, including checkpoint inhibitors, T-cell targeted immuno-modulators such as CAR-T therapies, cancer vaccines, oncolytic viruses, and next generation, bi-specific antibodies.
-All these approaches rely on the presence of tumor antigens – proteins present on tumor cells that allow the immune system, and immuno-oncology agents to recognize and target these cells.
+All these approaches target tumor antigens – proteins present on tumor cells that allow the immune system, and immuno-oncology agents to recognize and target these cells.

 Despite the dramatic results generated by immuno-oncology therapies to date, they have produced sustained therapeutic benefit in only a subset of patients.
 The average response rate to checkpoint inhibitors, across a range of tumors, is approximately 30 percent of patients.
-For CART-T therapy, initial response rates are high but many patients relapse.
+For CAR-T therapy, initial response rates are high but many patients relapse.

-Recent research suggests that one reason patients do not respond to immuno-oncology therapies is an insufficient number, or density, of tumor antigen targets.
-For example, the beneficial responses to checkpoint inhibitors directly correlate with high numbers of tumor mutations and a resulting increase in the number of tumor antigens2.
-In acute lymphoblastic leukemia patients treated with an experimental CAR-T therapy directed at CD22, there were significant response rates in those patients with high levels of CD22.
-Tumors in those patients, who had been treated with CAR-T therapy directed at another tumor antigen, CD19, had escaped immune recognition and destruction by downregulating CD193.
+Recent research suggests that one reason patients do not respond to immuno-oncology therapies and some responders become resistant is an insufficient number, or density, of tumor antigen targets.
+The beneficial responses to many checkpoint inhibitors directly correlate with high numbers of tumor mutations and a resulting increase in the number of tumor antigens2.
+Recent studies suggest that in CAR-T therapy antigen target ‘escape’ or down regulation is an important mechanism of resistance to treatment that can develop within months (see Table 1 below).

 2 Yarchoan, et al., New England Journal of Medicine, 2017; Tumor Mutational Burden and Response Rate to PD-1 Inhibition.

 Bryologyx’s lead program

 The Bryologyx development program is focused initially on B-cell cancers, such as Multiple Myeloma, Acute Myelogenous Leukemia and Non-Hodgkin’s Lymphoma.
 Based on the human safety data from previous clinical trials with bryostatin, and the company’s progress to date, Bryologyx is on a path to initiate clinical studies in late 2020 with bryostatin in combination with an immuno-oncology drug.
 At the same time, the company is evaluating bryostatin potential in a range of solid tumors.

 Bryostatin-analogs for HIV